ryuheechul/freezejs/README.md

 Aren't you annoyed by scrolling maps when you just want to scroll pages?

-freezejs freeze maps so maps will not bother you any more
+freezejs freezes maps so they will not bother you any more

 ## How to use

-- Add feeze.css and freeze.html on your html page.
+- Add freeze.css and freeze.html on your html page.

 - Add freezable class to your map elements.

 - Check out demo.html to see real example.

-- Currently this is jquery dependent. so you need jquery.
+- Currently this is jQuery dependent. so you need jQuery to use this.

 ## License

 MIT

-## Contibution
+## Contribution

-any contribution is welcome! please open a issue!
+Any contributions are welcome! please open a issue!

-## roadmap
+## Roadmap

-- no jquery needed.
+- no jQuery dependency.
 - one js file.
 - better readme.md.
 - working demo page.
-- github page.
+- website.
 - code and usability improvements.